-The Revenge of Shinobi, called The Super Shinobi (ザ・スーパー忍) in Japan, is a 1989 Sega Mega Drive game, developed and published by Sega.
-It is a sequel to the 1987 game Shinobi, and the first game in the Shinobi series released for the Mega Drive.
+The Revenge of Shinobi, released as The Super Shinobi (ザ・スーパー忍) in Japan, is a 1989 Sega Mega Drive game, developed and published by Sega.
+Alongside Shadow Dancer, it is the first sequel to Shinobi, and the first game in the Shinobi series released for the Mega Drive.
 It should also not be confused with the 2002 game with the same name.
 It was later released on the Mega Drive based arcade platform the Mega-Tech.

-Taking place three years after its prequel, the criminal organization Zeed from the original game has since reformed and renamed themselves Neo Zeed (literally New Zeed).
+Taking place three years after Shinobi, the criminal organization Zeed from the original game has since reformed and renamed themselves Neo Zeed (literally New Zeed).
 Neo Zeed decide to have their revenge on the first game's protagonist Joe Musashi and his fellow members of the Oboro Ninja Clan, by killing Joe's master and kidnapping his fiance Naoko.
 Joe, having reached his Clan too late, manages to learn of Neo Zeed's plot from his dying master.
 Joe decides to travel the world to gain his revenge on Neo Zeed, and try to save his fiance before it's too late.

 The Revenge of Shinobi is a traditional side-scrolling platform game.
 The player controls Joe Musashi, who must traverse 8 districts (Rounds; see below) before his final confrontation with the head of Neo Zeed.
 Each district consists of 3 scenes, the last of which is a battle against a unique boss character.